 Notes: The table reports estimates for discretion from regressions, which include linear (quadratic) [cubic] {quartic} polynomial in the difference of the reserve price from the 300,000 euro threshold and Fixed Effect for work type and Fixed Effect for each region-year pair (20 regions and years 2000-2005).
-[Local linear regressions (LLR) include the difference of the reserve price from the 300,000 euro threshold, an interaction between this variable and an indicator variable for discretion and Fixed Effect for work type and Fixed Effect for each region-year pair (20 regions and years 2000-2005).]
-Panel A, rows 1 (3) [5] {7} [9] and 2 (4) [6] {8} [10], report the estimates of the Coefficient and SEs (in parenthesis) of the regression of the outcomes on an indicator variable equal to one if the reserve price is below 300,000 euro (ITT effects).
-Panel B, rows 11 (13) [15] {17} [19] and 12 (14) [16] {18} [20], report the estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal 1 if the reserve price is below 300,000 euro tratables are: in column 1, Trattativa Privata, a dummy equal to one for works assigned with a more discretion procedure; in column 2, Wrining Bedata, the percentare discount over the reserve price; in column 2, the pumper of hidders; in column 3, the number of hidders; in column 3, the pumper of hidders in column 3. more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 3, the number of bidders; in column 4.
-Work Length, the number of days from the first day of work until the effective end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project and the contractual deadline; in column 6, Cost Overrun, the ratio between the difference in the final cost and the awarding cost (reserve price discounted by the winning rebate) and the awarding cost; in column 7, Local Winner, a dummy equal to one if the winning firm is located in the same province of the public buyer; in column 8, Incumbent Winner, a dummy equal to one for a winner that has won at least one other auction held by the same buyer within a year from the current auction; in 9 column, S.R.L a dummy equal to one if Winner that has won at least one other auction held by the same buyer within a year from the current auction; in 9 column, S.R.D a duminy equal to one in the winning firm is a limited liability firm.
-Observations reports the number of observations; Average reports the average value of the dependent variables; Bandwidth reports the optimal bandwidth calculated using the Imbens and Kalyanaraman (2012) procedure.
-SEs are clustered at region level.
-Significance at the 10% (\), at the 5% (\\), and at the 1% (\\\).
-Source: Statistics for all the public construction works tendered between 2000 and 2005, with reserve price $y \in [2, 5]$ , in 100,000 euro (2005 equivalents).
-The number of observations is smaller compared the full sample described in Table 1, because we restrict the analysis the optimal bandwidth sample, as in
+Local linear regressions (LLR) include the difference of the reserve price from the 300,000 euro threshold, an interaction between this variable and an indicator variable for discretion and Fixed Effect for work type and Fixed Effect for each region-year pair (20 regions and years 2000-2005).]
+Panel A, rows 1 (3) [5] {7} [9] and 2 (4) [6] {8} [10], report the estimates of the Coefficient and SEs (in parenthesis) of the regression of the outcomes on an indicator variable equal to one if the reserve price is below 300,000 euro a sinstrument (Fuzzy-RDD).
+The dependent variables are: in column 1, Trattativa Privata, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 3, the number of bidders; in column 4, Work Length, the number of days from the first day of work until the effective end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project and the contractual deadline; in column 6, Cost Overrun, the ratio between the difference in the final cost and the awarding cost (reserve price discounted by the winning rebate) and the awarding cost; in column 7, Local Winner, a dummy equal to one if the winning firm is located in the same province of the public buyer; in column 8, Incumbent Winner, a dummy equal to one if the winning firm is located in the same buyer within a year from the current auction; in 9 column, S.R.L a dummy equal to one if the winning firm is a limited liability firm.
+Observations reports the number of observations; Average reports the average value of the dependent variables; Bandwidth rep